CiaranMoran27/Testing/README.md

 ### Code breakdown:
 - The datetime module is imported
 - Dictionary named weekIndex is declared:
-    - Keys are set to 0-6 which represent the index of the days of the week (i.e index 0 = Monday, index 6 = Sunday)
+    - Keys are set to 0-6 which represent the index of the days of the week (i.e index 0 = Monday, index 6 = Sunday).
     - Values distunguish between weekdays or weekend.
     - The *todaysDate* variable uses the *.date.today* methods of  datetime library to obtain todays date.
     - The *dayIndex* variable uses the *.weekday* method of  datetime library to convert todays date to an index number(0 - 6).
 - The key, value pairs of dictionary *weekIndex* are iterated over until the key = *dayIndex* value.
     - When the above condition is met, the corresponding value of the key is checked in a boolean (to see if it reads "Weekend" or "Weekday") and one of two print statements are executed.

 <br/>

 ### References:
 1. Sweigart, A, 2015, Automate the boring stuff with Python, Dictionaries and structuring data, No Starch press,<br/> San Francisco, pp 120.
-2. Docs.python.org, 2021, Datetime — Basic date and time types — Python 3.9.2 Documentation, viewed 20 Feb 2021,<br/>*<https://docs.python.org/3/library/datetime.html#datetime.datetime.weekday>*.
+2. Docs.python.org, 2021, Datetime — Basic date and time types — Python 3.9.2 Documentation, viewed 20 Feb 2021,*<https://docs.python.org/3/library/datetime.html#datetime.datetime.weekday>*.